 Capital assets are depreciated or amortized on the straight-line method over the asset's estimated useful life.
 There is no depreciation recorded for land, permanent easements, software in progress, construction in progress and infrastructure in progress.
 Generally, estimated useful lives are as follows:

+Vehicles, machinery and equipment

+Buildings and other improvements

+Infrastructure

+Software

+Temporary Easements

-Vehicles, machinery and equipment 1 to 20 years
+1 to 20 years

-Buildings and other improvements 10 to 50 years
+10 to 50 years

-Infrastructure 12 to 58 years
+12 to 58 years

-Software 5 years
+5 years

-Temporary Easements 3 years
+3 years

 5. Deferred Outflows of Resources and Deferred Inflows of Resources